wowvaqa/wowvaqa/README.md

-- 👋 Hi, I’m @Łukasz Wawrzyniak, I live in Sosnowiec, Poland.
+- 👋 Hi, I’m @Łukasz Wawrzyniak, I live in Sosnowiec and I work in Jaworzno, Poland.
 I am 38 years old.
 Since the age of 16 I am passionate about programming.
 I have been programming professionally for 2 years.
 Currently, I develop a project to support processes in the company where I work.

 - 👀 I’m interested in Java, Java Script, React, Spring Framwork
 - 🌱 I’m currently learning Java Script && React